Feng Hong: During Feng Ba's reign

 In 410, Feng Ba's cousin Feng Wani (馮萬泥) and another cousin's son Feng Ruchen (馮乳陳) both felt that they contributed much to Feng Ba's success, and therefore were resentful that they were not at Longcheng and in control of the imperial government but were required to serve as commanding generals at the cities of Feiru (肥如, in modern Qinhuangdao, Hebei) and Bailang (白狼, in modern Zhaoyang, Liaoning).
 They therefore rose in rebellion together.
 Feng Ba sent Feng Hong and Zhang Xing to attack them, and after they were defeated by Feng Hong and Zhang, they surrendered, but Feng Hong executed them regardless.
 After this incident, Feng Ba created him the Duke of Zhongshan.

 Little is known about Feng Hong's actions during most of Feng Ba's reign, other than that he appeared to have remained in powerful positions, and by 430 he was Feng Ba's prime minister.
 That year, Feng Ba was seriously ill, and he issued an edict transferring his authorities to his crown prince Feng Yi (馮翼).
 However, Feng Ba's favorite concubine Consort Song wanted to have her son Feng Shouju (馮受居) inherit the throne, and therefore told Feng Yi that Feng Ba would soon recover and that he should not be so anxious to take over authority; Feng Yi agreed and retreated to his palace.
 Consort Song then falsely issued orders in Feng Ba's name cutting off communications with the outside, and Feng Yi and Feng Ba's other sons, as well as imperial officials, were not allowed to see Feng Ba.
 Only one of her trusted officials, Hu Fu (胡福), was able to enter the palace to be in charge of security.
 However, Hu was secretly resentful of Consort Song's ambitions, and he informed Feng Hong of her intentions.
 Feng Hong immediately attacked the palace and seized control of it.
 Feng Ba, hearing up this, died in shock.
 Feng Hong then took the throne himself and, after defeating Feng Yi's troops, slaughtered all of Feng Ba's sons.
-He used the title "Heavenly Prince" (Tian Wang).
+He used the title "Heavenly King" (Tian Wang).